db0/godot-card-game-framework/README.md

 ## Credits

-Many ideas were taken from this excellent [Godot Card Game Tutorial video series](https://www.youtube.com/watch?v=WjT5sLMD7Kw).
+Some initial ideas were taken from this excellent [Godot Card Game Tutorial video series](https://www.youtube.com/watch?v=WjT5sLMD7Kw).
 This framework uses some of the concepts but also attempts to create better quality code in the process.